Today is an excellent day to learn about the health benefits of sea kelp.

 13. Sea Kelp May Help Fight Cancer

-It’s been researched that there is a strong correlation between consuming sea kelp and cancer prevention.
+Researchers have found that there is a strong link between eating sea kelp and not getting cancer.

 These compounds may be able to fight lung cancer, prostate cancer, breast cancer, and colon cancer.

-A study conducted on mice showed slowed tumor growth when given fucoidan injections.
+A study on mice revealed that fucoidan injections slowed tumor growth.

 15. Sea Kelp Can Help Prevent Blood Clotting

-Fucoidans in sea kelp help reduce blood clotting according to Thrombosis Research.
+According to research, fucoidans in sea kelp help reduce blood clotting.

-These compounds seem to have anti-coagulating properties which can then decrease the risks that are associated with blood clotting.
+These compounds seem to have properties that stop blood from clotting, which can lower the risks that come with blood clotting.